Ph.D. / M.A., Slavic Languages & Literatures (Comp Lit Minor), University of Wisconsin-Madison

 “Ivan Fedorovich Shpon’ka i ego tetushka’ as ‘Oral’ Narrative, or ‘Food for the Critics.’”
 Russian Literature XXXIX (1996): 359-72.

-Adjacent Ecologies: Russian Artists in the Pacific Northwest (planning stage).
+Adjacent Ecologies: Russian-American Artists in the Pacific Northwest (research stage).